Melodysdata/brains-writeup-thm/README.md

 ```
 ![Nmap Scan](Brain%20Room%20flag.JPG)

+# ✅ CONGRATULATIONS!!!
+Now we have the first FLAG
-# For ethical and platform policy reasons, I cannot display the actual contents of the flag.txt file.
+# For ethical and platform policy reasons, I cannot display the actual contents of the flag.txt file
 *Instead, here is a simulated example of what the output would look like:*

 ```bash